DrewJohnsonGT/ranker/README.md

 # Ranker

-Simple ranking tool for deciding order of items based on weighted set of variables.
+Quick and simple ranking tool for deciding order of items based on weighted set of variables.